muratk3n/thirdwave/en/README.md

 and safety issue is ever-present.

 Solar power is plenty, with incr panel efficiency (right now at 25%) it'll get better.
-Also there is non-fracking fossil + CCS (at the source).
+Add non-fracking fossil + CCS (at the source), for a while, it can work.

 ---